-Missing Noir M (2015) is the best and most intelligent crime melodrama I have ever watched in my entire life.
-The writer, Yoo-jin Lee, is truly gifted!
+Missing Noir M (2015) is the best and most intelligent crime solving melodrama I have ever watched in my entire life.
+The writer, Yoo Jin Lee, is truly gifted!
 I grieved when it ended at only ten episodes and I desperately want a season two of this incredible drama!
 I miss the characters already!
 The OCN (Orion Cinema Network) Cable channel in Korea runs older international movies and specialty shows made for television, often of the crime-solving genre.
 They must know what they are doing because this one knocked my socks off from beginning to end.
 I was glued to my screen every moment.
 A bomb could have gone off across the street from my house and I wouldn't have budged from my screen!
 On some dramas I tend to nod off -- not this one!
 I also loved that it had no romance to muck up the intrigue of each episode's stories.
 How refreshing!
 The cinematography was also second to none, with a lot of time spent on clever sets as well.
-I loved the brownhouse style home that served as the temporary home of the characters.
+I loved the brown-house style home that served as the temporary home of the characters.
 I must also mention the OST (Soundtrack) which was mesmerizing, unique, and perfect for this superb crime melodrama.
-I hope someone in Korea puts it on CD!

-The two lead male actors had magnificent personal chemistry together, Kim Kang Woo (Story Of A Man) and Park Hee Soon (All About My Romance and films Hansel and Gretel and The Scam).
+The two lead male actors had magnificent personal chemistry together, Kim Kang Woo (Story Of A Man) and Park Hee Soon (films Hansel and Gretel and The Scam).
 They both play forensic detectives who are hired to solve the most difficult missing person cases in the country.
-I was heartened to know that both men had worked with the late Park Yong Ha (a favorite actor of mine from Winter Sonata and Story Of A Man) who is now deceased), and that Park Hee Soon is involved in a charity school in his name, so I felt these two guys must have a personal connection there and a familiarity with one another that translated perfectly to the screen in the development of their characters as co-workers and friends.
-The lead actress is Jo Bo Ah (Horse Doctor) who did an outstanding job as a police detective computer and CCTV hacker who works with them to solve the cases.
+I was heartened to know that both men had worked with the late Park Yong Ha (a favorite actor of mine from Winter Sonata and Story Of A Man who is now deceased), and that Park Hee Soon is involved in an African charity school in his name, so I felt these two guys must have a personal connection there and a familiarity with one another that translated perfectly to the screen in the development of their characters as co-workers and friends.
+The lead actress is Jo Bo Ah (Shut Up, Flower Boy Band) who did an outstanding job as a police detective computer and CCTV hacker who works with them to solve the cases.

 I wondered at first if the show would lead to a romance between her and either of the two male characters, but although they seemed fond of her nothing of the sort resulted; though friendly, everything was kept very professional.
 In fact, one of the lead male characters is married in the drama, so that would really have proven awkward.
 I'm glad the writer didn't go in that direction.
 It probably would have taken away from the basic suspense thrust of the show if any romance had been depicted, and then it wouldn't have been as memorable a series.
 Second female lead was Park So Hyun who played a forensics physician named Kang Joo Young, who performed autopsies for murder cases.
 She was so dedicated that she would come to the scene of crimes if necessary because of a need for haste in determining how a victim died.
 She always shed much needed light on cases which helped the two detectives in their often difficult work.